Home » Symptoms » Cat Symptoms A-Z » Breathing Sounds Intensified

 Bluish mucous membranes: CyanosisCyanosis refers to a bluish discoloration of the skin and mucous membranes, caused by an inadequate oxygen supply to the blood.
 It can be a sign of heart, lung, or blood diseases., a bluish discoloration of the mucous membranes, indicates a lack of oxygen and requires immediate action.

-If the cat appears lethargic or behaves conspicuously, this can also be an indicationIndication refers to a valid reason or rationale for using a specific treatment, medication, or medical procedure.
+If the cat appears lethargic or behaves unusually, this can also be an indicationIndication refers to a valid reason or rationale for using a specific treatment, medication, or medical procedure.
 It is based on the diagnosis and the patient's clinical condition. of a serious illness that requires veterinary clarification.
-Rapid consultation is advisable if there is a known historyThe medical history is the systematic collection of a patient's medical history through questioning.
+If there is a known historyThe medical history is the systematic collection of a patient's medical history through questioning.
 It includes information about previous illnesses, treatments, allergies, and lifestyle habits. of respiratoryRespiratory refers to breathing or the process of breathing.
-Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. diseases.
+Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. disease, a prompt consultation is advisable.

-If the cat is allergic to certain substances, these should be removed from its environment immediately.
-If there are known allergies, an air purifier can help filter potential triggers from the air.
+If the cat reacts allergically to certain substances, these should be removed from its environment immediately.
+For known allergies, an air purifier can help filter potential triggers from the air.

 Until the vet visit, offering fluids can help keep the airways moist.
-In an emergency, however, the pet owner should not try to feed the cat or administer medication without veterinary instructions.
+In an emergency, however, the owner should not attempt to feed the cat or administer medication without veterinary instructions.

 It will often be necessary to have the cat hospitalized at the vet for further treatment, especially if oxygen therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions. or intensive care is required.